-TAMÁS PÁLL is an interdisciplinary artist from Budapest, working with malleable digital media, installation and performance.
-His praxis blends experimental game design, film, poetics, installation, role-play, performance and mythopoesis.
+TAMÁS PÁLL is an interdisciplinary artist from Budapest, working with digital media, videogames, installation and performance.
+His praxis blends experimental game design, film, writing, installation, role-play, performance and mythopoesis.

 Páll’s works are assemblages of associations and embodied experience that weave together the politics of technology and Eastern Europe, online subcultures, scientific world-views, non human storytelling and synthetic mythologies into his vessels of research.

-In his ongoing research "Emergent Worlds / Xenorealities" Páll explores the entanglement of collective world-making, emergence and computational simulation through synthetic worlds and lifeforms.
+In his ongoing research "Emergent Worlds" Páll explores the entanglement of collective world-making, emergence and computational simulation through synthetic worlds and lifeforms, and he is developing the concept of XenoLudic research, focusing on nonhuman storytelling.

-Since 2018 he participated in several individual and group residencies, including in New York at ISCP; in Prague at MeetFactory, Divadlo X10 and Neiro; in Berlin at Trust, Collegium Hungaricum Berlin and Montag Modus; and in Budapest at SIN Production, AQB Project Space among others, and received grants for his projects from Goethe Institute, iPortunus (Creative Europe), Workshop Foundation and Visegrad Fund.
+Since 2018 he participated in several individual and group residencies, including in New York at ISCP and Residency Unlimited; in Prague at MeetFactory, Divadlo X10 and Neiro; in Berlin at Trust, Collegium Hungaricum Berlin and Montag Modus; and in Budapest at SIN Production, AQB Project Space among others, and received grants for his projects from Goethe Institute, iPortunus (Creative Europe), Workshop Foundation and Visegrad Fund.